Monday, November 27, 2017

 Sankhu

 At the entrance of the temple where visitors climb the last stone stair, they face the main 3-roofed temple dedicated to the tantric goddess worshiped as Ugratara by Buddhists and Vajrayogini by Hindus together.
 A smaller two-roofed temple is on the right.
 Two temples are surrounded by old trees, sculptures, and statues.
 This temple didn't manage to avoid the earthquake disasters, either.
-The gorgeous 3-tiered roof of the main temple was collapsed and some tin sheets are temporarily installed instead.
+The gorgeous 3-tiered roof of the main temple collapsed, and some tin sheets were temporarily installed instead.
 The wooden planks are seen to support the structure of damaged temples.

 This sketch depicts the main temple with the nearby smaller one, which was done from the upper side behind it on Oct.
 23, 2002.
 The old building from which Jaeho looked down during sketching was also reduced to rubble.